 As per reports and market research, the market for alternative meat probably will reach upwards of $15 billion globally in the next 5 years.

-The main drivers of the growth are concerns on animal welfare, environmental damage which happen due to livestock farming, health, and the food taste.
+The main drivers of the growth are concerns about animal welfare, environmental damage which happens due to livestock farming, health, and food taste.

 We sat with Abhinav Sinha, co-founder of GoodDO which is an offshoot of GoodDot, in plant-based meat restaurant space.